 Even though joints may seem to match perfectly, minute clearances exist through which oil may leak.
+Sealant should be applied to the mating surfaces of parts where oil is present to prevent seepage of oil.

-Apply sealant as follows:
+Sealant should be applied as follows:

 - 1. Surfaces shall be clean of dirt, grease, and oil sealant.
-Use a non-oil base solvent if necessary. - 2.
-The mating surfaces should be flat with no nicks raised above the surface.
-There should be no gap when mating surfaces are together. - 3a.
-For 500, 580, and 1120 frames, apply a small bead of silicone RTV at the bearing housing parting surfaces.
+Use a non-oil base solvent if necessary. - The mating surfaces should be flat with no nicks or burrs raised above the surface.
+There should be no gap when mating surfaces are together.
+Remove all excess paint from parting line surfaces and degrease thoroughly.
+Do not grind mating surfaces. - 3a.
+For 500, 708, 788, and 880 frames, apply a small bead of silicone RTV at the bearing housing parting surfaces.
 Loctite 518 may be used in replace of RTV in environments where silicon is prohibited.
-Do not apply too much sealant as excess will be squeezed out and get into labyrinth seals, bearing, oil cavities, etc. Apply a uniform, thin layer (about 0.05" thick) of Curil T\ to the floating oil seal surfaces that mate with the bearing housing.
+Do not apply too much sealant as excess will be squeezed out and get into labyrinth seals, bearing, oil cavities, etc. Apply a uniform, thin layer (about 0.05" thick) of Curil T to the floating oil seal surfaces that mate with the bearing housing.
 Allow Curil T to cure on the seals for 15 minutes before insertion into bearing housing. - 3b.
-For 680 and 800 frames, apply a small bead of silicone RTV to all mating surfaces of parts where oil is present, including fixed oil seals and parting lines. - 4.
+For 580 frames, apply a small bead of silicone RTV to all mating surfaces of parts where oil is present, including fixed oil seals and bearing housing parting lines. - 4.
 Assemble parts.

-\CURIL-T may be ordered through Siemens Customer Service in Norwood, Ohio.
+CURIL-T may be ordered through Siemens Customer Service in Norwood, Ohio.
 Part number 53-688-487-001 should be used for ordering purposes.